Alluxio/alluxio/docs/en/Unified-and-Transparent-Namespace.md

 ![unified]({{site.data.img.screenshot_unified}})

-By default, Alluxio namespace is mounted onto the directory specified by the `tachyon.underfs.address` property of Alluxio configuration; this directory identifies the "primary storage" for Alluxio.
+By default, Alluxio namespace is mounted onto the directory specified by the `alluxio.underfs.address` property of Alluxio configuration; this directory identifies the "primary storage" for Alluxio.
 In addition, users can use the mounting API to add new and remove existing data sources: